tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LP_14_Decentralized_Apps.md

 * If you were about to start a dApp program, how will you boost your new users' base?

 If no-one answers the question, ask for a volunteer from the blockchain enthusiast in class to share her or his insights.
-You may conclude with the following argument.
+You may conclude with the following example.

-* From the radio to television and the internet, every new disrupting technology has faced adoption challenges, in the end, part of the solution is to ease how the people use the technology; most of the times, improving user experience may increase the new users base.
+* From radio to television and now the internet, every new disrupting technology has faced adoption challenges.
+In the end, part of the solution has been to ease how people use the technology.
+In other words, improving the user experience may increase the new users base.

-Open your browser and navigate to the [State Of The Dapps website](https://www.stateofthedapps.com/), explain to students that this is a statistic platform that offers a panorama of the dApps ecosystem through the analysis of the activity in GitHub of the dApps projects listed in its ranking.
+Open your browser and navigate to the [State Of The Dapps website](https://www.stateofthedapps.com/).
+Explain to students that this platform showcases a panorama of the dApps ecosystem and ranks the dApps based on an analysis of GitHub activity.

-Start the website navigation as you explain that this ranking was initially focused on Ethereum; however, this website presents dApps developed for other blockchains platforms as well.
+Start the website navigation as you explain that this ranking was initially focused on Ethereum.
+However, this website presents dApps developed for other blockchain platforms as well.

 ![State Of The Dapps - 1](Images/state-of-the-daps-1.png)